DISCOVER THE BEST WAY TO GET TO PARK GUELL

 How to get to Park Guell by bus

 The bus 24 departs Pl.
 Catalunya stopping along Passeig de Gràcia (close to Casa Batlló and Casa Milà/Pedrera).
 It takes about 30min to take you to the Park.
-The bus stop is right next one of the side entrances of Parc Guell.
+The bus stop is right next one of the side entrances of Parc Guell, on Carretera del Carmel.
 Ask the driver or another passenger where to get off, but you’ll know you’re almost there as soon as you start seeing views over the city.
 Wondering how to get from Sagrada Família to Parc Guell?
 Take the bus 92 instead.

-The Blue line starts in Plaça Catalunya and drives along Casa Batlló and Casa Milà/Pedrera, then takes you to the Sagrada Família church before reaching Parc Guell.
-The stop is 5min walk uphill.
+The Hop-on Hop-off Bus Blue line starts in Plaça Catalunya and drives along Casa Batlló and Casa Milà/Pedrera, then takes you to the Sagrada Família church before reaching Parc Guell.
+The stop is 5min walk uphill from Travessera de Dalt, up Olot street.
 The itinerary is nice, the downside are the long lines at the stops, and the fact that after visiting Park Guell you still have another couple of hours riding around the city uptown before being dropped off back to the city center.
-Unless you are interested in visiting the FC Barcelona stadium, it might be a bit boring… Click here to discover how to get to Park Guell by tourist bus AND get a discount on the park tickets at the same time.
+Unless you are interested in visiting the FC Barcelona stadium, it might be a bit boring…

 What about driving?